Tony Lionni was born in Liverpool 8 in the 1970s into a multi ethnic family based on european and black african roots.

 Growing up in a multi cultural family in liverpool which was a mecca for black music during the 70s and having an enthusiastic black music loving father

-Tony was exposed to all forms of black music from birth, Soul, funk, jazzfunk etc.
+, Tony Lionni was exposed to all forms of black music from birth, Soul, funk, jazzfunk etc.